 If you like sports manga, consider reading Blue Lock because it is one of the best sports titles in recent years!
 It’s a story featuring insane soccer matches, unique individuals who train to become the best, and a plot unlike any you’ve seen.

-Yoichi finds the proposal risky, but he’s all in, and joins the project.
-There, he meets several like-minded individuals who are there to become the best striker in the world.
+Yoichi finds the proposal risky, but he joins anyway.
+There, he meets several like-minded individuals who are there to become the best strikers in the world!

 25. Vinland Saga by Makoto Yukimura

-Vinland Saga is a complex story about vengeance that revolves around Thorfin as he travels alongside the man who killed his father, Askeladd, and his group of mercenaries as they involve themselves in different Bellic events.
+Vinland Saga is a complex story about vengeance that revolves around Thorfin, who travels alongside the man who killed his father, Askeladd, and his group of mercenaries, who become involved in different Bellic events.

 26. Nichijou by Keiichi Arawi

-Nichijou is known for being a four-panel comedy manga showcasing the story of a group of different characters.
-It mainly revolves around 6 of them, though, as they interact with themselves and their surroundings.
+Nichijou is a four-panel comedy manga that showcases the story of a group of different characters.
+It mainly revolves around six of them as they interact with themselves and their surroundings.

-For instance, we have Yuko as the girl who aspires to lead an interesting life at the cost of her grades.
-Mio, who, contrary to Yuko, is pretty studious and smart and also likes to draw BL, which is her biggest and most embarrassing secret.
-Mai, the one who barely talks and is often perceived as an oddball person with a deadpan expression, and of course, Nano, a cyborg who wants to live a normal life, constantly struggling to keep her secret and her composure.
+We have Yuko, the girl who aspires to lead an interesting life at the cost of her grades.
+Mio is pretty studious and smart and also likes to draw BL, which is her biggest and most embarrassing secret.
+Mai barely talks and is often perceived as an oddball person, and of course, Nano, a cyborg who wants to live a normal life, constantly struggles to keep her secret and composure.

 On the other side of the spectrum, we also have a tiny little girl known as “the professor,” who created Nano, and a talking cat named Sakamoto, who can talk because of one of the professor’s inventions.